Riemannian Metric Learning via Optimal Transport: Related Work

 \citet{schiebinger2019} use optimal transport to infer future and prior gene expression profiles from a single observation in time of a cell's gene expression profile. \citet{Yang2019ScalableUO} propose a GAN-like solver for unbalanced optimal transport and investigate the effectiveness of their method for the inference of future gene expression states in zebrafish single-cell gene expression data.

-As they learn transport maps between probability measures defined at discrete time points, neither of the above optimal transport-based methods is suitable for inferring continuous particle trajectories. \citet{tong2020trajectorynet} remedy this issue by showing that a regularized continuous normalizing flow can provide an efficiently-computable approximation to displacement interpolations arising from dynamical optimal transport.
+As they learn transport maps between probability measures defined at discrete time points, none of the above OT-based methods is suitable for inferring continuous trajectories. \citet{tong2020trajectorynet} show that a regularized continuous normalizing flow can provide an efficient approximation to displacement interpolations arising from dynamical optimal transport.
 These displacement interpolations often do not yield plausible paths through gene expression space, so the authors propose several application-specific regularizers to bias the inferred trajectories toward more realistic paths.
 Rather than relying on bespoke regularizers, our method supplies a natural approach for learning local directions of particle motion in a way that is amenable to integration with algorithms like that of \citet{tong2020trajectorynet}.